 So, if you're going to try a case in San Fernando, you're going to try it in front of a typically conservative jury pool.
-So, whatever issues you have in the case and whatever your theory is, is going to have to be contemplated when you decide to try a case in the San Fernando courthouse.
+So, whatever issues you have in the case and whatever your theory is, it will have to be contemplated when you decide to try a point in the San Fernando courthouse.

-What happens is, you start in the arraignment court, enter a not guilty plea, then they move you into one of the preliminary hearing courts.
-Once you do the preliminary hearing, you go on the trial court and then approximately sixty days from there, you're entitled to have your trial.
+What happens is you start in the arraignment court, enter a not guilty plea, then they move you into one of the preliminary hearing courts.
+Once you do the preliminary hearing, you go to the trial court, and then approximately sixty days from there, you're entitled to have your trial.

-As far as the San Fernando trials go, what they typically due is set the case for a seven of ten, which basically means that it is seven of ten calendar days.
-When you show up on the seven of ten date in the trial court in San Fernando, the judge will ask both sides if they're ready to do the trial.
-If both sides announce ready, the prosecution and the defense in the San Fernando court, then they will bring you back the next day, order a jury panel and begin the trial.
+As far as the San Fernando trials go, they typically set the case for a seven of ten, which means that it is seven of ten calendar days.
+When you show up on the seven of ten dates in the trial court in San Fernando, the judge will ask both sides if they're ready to do the trial.
+If both sides announce the prosecution and the defense in the San Fernando court, they will bring you back the next day, order a jury panel, and begin the trial.

 They typically order approximately forty-five to sixty jurors.
-So, when the criminal defense attorneys go in there to do the jury trial in San Fernando, the courtroom is going to be crowded and they are going to start the process of picking a jury.
+So, when the criminal defense attorneys go to do the jury trial in San Fernando, the courtroom will be crowded, and they will start picking a jury.

 Voir Dire Process

-The judge will give some general comments and statements to the whole potential jury pool.
-He'll introduce all the parties – the defense lawyer, the prosecution, the judge's court staff, and the judge will introduce him or herself to all the jurors and may even read a few of the jury instructions that are general and relevant to a San Fernando jury case, and then the voir dire process will begin.
+The judge will give general comments and statements to the whole potential jury pool.
+He'll introduce all the parties – the defense lawyer, the prosecution, the judge's court staff, and the judge will introduce him or herself to all the jurors and may even read a few of the jury instructions that are general and relevant to a San Fernando jury case.
+Then the voir dire process will begin.

 They typically don't' use the full names of jurors on the record in these jury trials in San Fernando, so they can keep everything confidential.
-The judge will also take up issues with jurors who think that they can't serve on the jury because either they have to work, they have to travel on some sort of a vacation or they have other obligations like child care, etc.
+The judge will also take up issues with jurors who think they can't serve on the jury because they either have to work, travel on some vacation, or have other obligations like childcare.

 Defense Lawyer Questioning Jurors

-After the defense lawyers are done questioning the jurors, then the judge will ask if there are any challenges for cause.
-What this means is that the defense lawyers hear or see anything during the voir dire that made them think that the particular juror would not be fair or the defense attorney feels that the particular juror is going to be biased.
+After the defense lawyers are done questioning the jurors, the judge will ask if there are any challenges for cause.
+This means that the defense lawyers hear or see anything during the voir dire that makes them think that the particular juror would not be fair, or the defense attorney feels that the specific juror will be biased.

-If there are, then the defense lawyers will come up the sidebar where nobody can hear but it will still be recorded by the court reporter and the particular attorney – who doesn't want a particular juror on the panel because they feel that juror is biased in the San Fernando jury trial – will explain to the judge why they think they're biased.
-The other lawyer will have a chance to respond to that and then the judge will make a ruling.
+If there are, the defense lawyers will come up the sidebar where nobody can hear.
+However, it will still be recorded by the court reporter and the particular attorney – who doesn't want a specific juror on the panel because they feel that juror is biased in the San Fernando jury trial – who will explain to the judge why they think they're limited.
+The other lawyer will have a chance to respond to that, and the judge will make a ruling.

-The prosecutor will go first and the defense will have the option of giving an opening statement.
-After the opening statements, the prosecutors will be the first ones to put on evidence, obviously, because they have the burden of proof in the case.
+The prosecutor will go first, and the defense will give an opening statement.
+After the opening remarks, the prosecutors will be the first to put on evidence because they have the burden of proof in the case.

-Defense will get to cross-examine each one of their witnesses, and then the defense will be given the opportunity, if they chose, to put on any evidence including the defendant, and then after that, the prosecutors can put on any rebuttal witnesses to rebut what the defense put on and then they will move in to closing arguments.
+The defense will get to cross-examine each one of their witnesses.
+Then the reason will be given the opportunity, if they choose, to put on any evidence, including the defendant.
+Then after that, the prosecutors can put on any rebuttal witnesses to refute what the defense put on and then move into closing arguments.